 … and that’s when the St Paddy’s Day celebrations really begin!
 Restaurants and pubs are packed to the gills.
 Live music and bag pipe jam sessions take place in various pubs across the city and the atmosphere becomes quite electric!
 On average, 5.5 million pints of Guinness are consumed each day around the world.
 On St Patrick’s Day, that number rises to 13 million pints and I would guess that half of that consumption takes place in Dublin!
 If you plan on visiting the Guinness Storehouse while in Dublin on St Patrick’s Day, be prepared… it’s their busiest day of the year!

 Of the 500,000 people that pack the streets of Dublin on St Patrick’s Day, over 100,000 come in from overseas for the celebration.
 For many, it is their first visit to Ireland, and because of this, St Patrick’s Day officially kicks off the ever-expanding tourist season in Ireland!
 You see, we didn’t take off as soon as March 17 ended; we stuck around for another 3 weeks exploring the absolutely beautiful Emerald Isle.
 And this was our second visit!
 (If you’re planning your own trip to Ireland, please check out our plethora of Ireland articles.)
 All said and done, we don’t want to give you the impression that we completely despised spending St Patrick’s Day in Dublin.
 It truly was a once-in-a-lifetime adventure that we’re grateful we had the opportunity to experience.
-Have a look at our video capture of the parade in Dublin:

 In hindsight, we simply wished we would’ve skipped the big commercialized celebration for more of an authentic small Irish town celebration.
 So… we’re going to give it another go!
 We’re heading back to Ireland again for St Patrick’s Day 2017!
 We’re not quite sure where exactly we’ll be on March 17, so we’re open to some small town suggestions!
 It’ll be awesome to celebrate St Patrick’s Day in Ireland for a second year in a row!
 We’ll be able to compare the differences between the big time celebration in Dublin and a small town celebration elsewhere in the country, so stay tuned for that follow-up!
 We’ll spend an entire month exploring even more of Ireland (and Northern Ireland) and we do hope that you’ll follow along!
 Sláinte!